 Which company do I go to book my Phuket tours?

 This question is a tricky one, and it’s best to do your research before you arrive in Phuket.
 We did not have a clue on which tour group we wanted to book with and ended up researching while in Phuket.
-Not the most ideal way to spend your vacation, especially if you had limited time.
+Not the most ideal way to spend your vacation, especially if you have limited time.
+We lucked out with being super confused and overwhelmed in Phuket because we were staying in Phuket for an extra long time during our year of travel.

 If you’re island hopping, is it better to do your excursion in Phuket or on another island?